 A gale of wind was blowing when, at 3.5, Buck started the ball, Fesse having the advantage of the rude Boreas.
-Fosse at once bore down on the Notts. lines, and after passing in front of goal, Lowe shot a yard wide of the net.
+Fosse at once bore down on the Notta. lines, and after passing in front of goal, Lowe shot a unes, and after part.
 Aided by the wind, Fosse kept yard wide of the net.
 Aided by the wind, Fosse kept their opponents well in their half, and corners were their opponents well in their half, and corners were quickly conceded.
 Olympic, wisely content to put all their resources into defence, staved off some brilliant attacks for a time, the Fosse play being of a splendid character.
-Indeed, the football all round was of asmost commendable kind, the home forwards displaying great trickery, and Mallett and Thompson repeatedly cleared in excellent style.
-Wright (in goal) once effected a wonderful save, but he was well beaten after the game had been in progress for ten minutes, Lowe heading the ball through from a remarkably cleverly placed flag-kick by Dorrell, whose previous play was faminly instrumental in forcing Mallett to give a corner.
+Indeed, the football all round was of asmost commendable kind, the home forwards dis-playing great trickery, and Mallett and Thompson repeatedly cleared in excellent style.
+Wright (in goal) once effected a wonderful save, but he was well beaten after the game had been in progress for ten minutes, Lowe heading the ball through from a remarkably eleverly placed flag-kick by Dorrell, whose previous play was fainly instrumental in forcing Mallett to give a corner.
 This early downfall of the visitors' goal was loudly cheered.
-And so was a display in the next few minutes by Dore-li, who fairly brought down the house with an astonishing exhibition of trickery.
-For the next few minutes the game was much more equally contested, Gibbs, Mann, and Buck putting in some effective forward work, which elicited plenty of applause.
-The Fosse backs, however, were never severely interested. tested, and Thraves played the part of an entirely in-active spectator.
+And so was a display in the next few minutes by Don-il, who fairly brought down the house with an astonishing exhibition of trickery.
+For the next few minutes the game was much more equally contested, Gibbs, Mann, and Buck putting in some effective forward work, which elicited plenty of ap-plause.
+The Fosse backs, however, were never severally instance of an entirely intested, and Thraves played the part of an entirely in-active spectator.
 Now and again the Fosse pressed heavily, and with a free kick for "hands," Owen lifted the ball close into goal, and it glanced through off Thompson, who endeavoured to head away.
-This second goal was registered 20 minutes from the start, and within another minute the account was furth augmented, a splendid attack taking the ball into the mouth of goal, and Freeman scufiled it through.
+This second goal was registered 20 minutes from the start, and within another minute the account was furth augmented. a splendid attack taking the ball into the mouth of goal, and Freeman scutiled it through.
 Then, after some fairly equal play, Notts attacked, all the forwards participating in a remarkably good effort.
-Bailey had to concede a corner, and for three four minutes afterwards the homesters had to do all they knew to succe-fully withstand a well-sustained siege.
+Bailey had to concede a corner, and for three tour minutes afterwards the homesters four minutes afterwards had to de all they knew to succesfully withstand a well-sustained siege.
 Eventually Freeman headed to Derrell, and that renowned left-winger raced away with a clear field, but his final shot went behind.
 Even play ensued until Mounteney passed out to his right wing, Gibbs and Mann comins away unchecked.
-Mann got in a splendid centre, and Euck dashed the ball through for a well-earned goal, Thraves having no earthly chance to save.
-For the most part Fosse pressed to the finish, but ineffective-not to say weak-shooting prevented them from further augmenting the score, which at the change of ends read:
+Mann got in a splendid centre, and Euck dashed the ball through for a well-carned goal, Thraves having no earthly chance to save.
+For the most part Fosse ball through for a well-earned goal.
+Inraves having no earthly chance to save.
+For the most part Fosse pressed to the finish, but ineffective-not to say weak shooting prevented them from further augmenting the score, which at the change of ends read: